nicklockwood/iCarousel/README.md

 The offset multiplier to use when the user drags the carousel with their finger.
 It does not affect programmatic scrolling or deceleration speed.
 This defaults to 1.0 for most carousel types, but defaults to 2.0 for the CoverFlow-style carousels to compensate for the fact that their items are more closely spaced and so must be dragged further to move the same distance.

-	iCarouselOptionCount
+	iCarouselOptionVisibleItems

-The number of items to be displayed in the Rotary, Cylinder and Wheel transforms.
-Normally this is based on the numberOfVisibleItems value, but you can override this if you want to decouple the shape of the carousel from the number of visible items.
-This property is used to calculate the carousel radius, so another option is to manipulate the radius directly.
-Note that if you specify a count value greater than the number of visible items, the carousel will contain a gap, and if you specify a count less than the number of visible items, some items will overlap.
+This is the maximum number of item views (including placeholders) that should be visible in the carousel at once.
+Half of this number of views will be displayed to either side of the currently selected item index.
+Views beyond that will not be loaded until they are scrolled into view.
+This allows for the carousel to contain a very large number of items without adversely affecting performance. iCarousel chooses a suitable default value based on the carousel type, however you may wish to override that value using this property (e.g. if you have implemented a custom carousel type).

     iCarouselOptionArc

 The arc of the Rotary, Cylinder and Wheel transforms (in radians).
 Normally this defaults to 2*M_PI (a complete circle) but you can specify a smaller value, so for example a value of M_PI will create a half-circle or cylinder.
 This property is used to calculate the carousel radius and angle step, so another option is to manipulate those values directly.

     iCarouselOptionRadius

 The radius of the Rotary, Cylinder and Wheel transforms in pixels/points.
-This is usually calculated so that the number of items (count) exactly fits into the specified arc.
+This is usually calculated so that the number of visible items exactly fits into the specified arc.
 You can manipulate this value to increase or reduce the item spacing (and the radius of the circle).

 	iCarouselOptionAngle